-This baked pesto salmon recipe is a great easy and healthy option for busy weeknights since it’s ready to serve in about 20 minutes!
-The salmon is flavoured up with a fresh basil, lemon and garlic-infused homemade pesto sauce for a mouthwatering dish that you’ll want to make time and time again! {Gluten-free, dairy-free & low carb}
+This baked pesto salmon recipe is the perfect quick and healthy dinner for busy weeknights – ready in just 20 minutes!
+Fresh salmon is coated with lemon juice and homemade basil pesto.
+Serve it with roasted potatoes and vegetables for an easy oven-baked dinner! {Gluten-free, dairy-free & low carb}

 This baked pesto salmon recipe has been a go to of mine for years because it’s so easy and and the whole family always gobbles it up (kids included)!

-The pesto sauce is made from scratch, but only takes a few minutes minutes to whip up and is such a fresh and delicious way to flavour up salmon.
+The pesto sauce is made from scratch, but only takes a few minutes minutes to whip up and is such a fresh and delicious way to infuse the salmon with flavor.
 It’s totally worth the few minutes of extra prep time!

 Additionally, because the salmon is baked in the oven, the cooking time is very hands off so you can use this time to prepare the other sides.